Orest Soltykevych: Musical career

-In 1984 Orest became the founding conductor of the Ukrainian Male Chorus of Edmonton, a position which he holds today.
+In 1984 Orest became the founding conductor of the Ukrainian Male Chorus of Edmonton.
 Under his leadership the choir has embarked on a number of tours and performances in Canada, as well as internationally in Ukraine, Poland, Austria, Latvia, Spain, Portugal and the United States.

 Starting in 1986, Orest began conducting the Ukrainian Youth Association of Canada (CYMK) choir, which he led for 7 years.
 He also spent three years as the conductor of the St Andrews's Ukrainian Orthodox Parish Choir.
-Orest is currently the director of the Verkhovyna Ukrainian Choir in Edmonton.
+Orest is currently the director of the St John the Baptist Ukrainian Orthodox Cathedral Choir in Edmonton.

-Over the course of his career, Orest has also performed with the Dnipro choir, the Richards Eaton singers, the Da Camera singers and the Kappella Kyrie Slavic Chamber Choir.
+Over the course of his career, Orest has also performed with the Dnipro choir, the Richard Eaton singers, the Da Camera Singers and the Kappella Kyrie Slavic Chamber Choir.

 Orest spent ten years serving as a member of the Ukrainian Music Society, including acting as the society's president for a period of time.